 He has regular bowel movements.

-He is able to hold his bladder for a couple hours/his diapers stay dry for two hours or longer.
+He is able to hold his bladder for a couple of hours/his diapers stay dry for two hours or longer.

 Communicates or dislikes having a wet or dirty diaper.